eclipse-tractusx/managed-simple-data-exchanger-backend/InstallationGuide.md

 3. Registers in DigitalTwins.
 4. Stores the line in the database.

+For Batch Upload:

+Maps the content of the line with an Batch.
+Generates the UUID if it does not contain a UUID.
+Registers in DigitalTwins.
+Stores the line in the database.

 The file .csv is loaded in memory, the content is saved and then, the file is removed from memory.

 If the file is not .csv, it is read, processed and is considered as FAILED